ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     Stick with the default option, or change it if you identify a better alternative for you in the list.

-30. A window will arise asking you to input your `HTTP proxy information`, if your PVE node happens to be connecting through one:
+30. A window arises asking you to input your `HTTP proxy information`, if your PVE node happens to be connecting through one:

     ![HTTP proxy information screen](images/g020/debian_vm_install_os_installer_package_manager_proxy.webp "HTTP proxy information screen")

-    In this guide it's assumed that you're not using a proxy, so that field should be left blank.
+    In this guide it is assumed that you are not using a proxy, so that field should be left blank.

-31. The installer will take a moment to configure the VM's `apt` system:
+31. The installer takes a moment to configure the VM's `apt` system:

     ![Autoconfiguration of apt system](images/g020/debian_vm_install_os_installer_package_manager_autoconfiguring_apt.webp "Autoconfiguration of apt system")

-32. When the `apt` configuration has finished, you'll see the following question about allowing a script to get some usage statistics of packages on your system:
+32. When the `apt` configuration has finished, the installer asks you the following question about allowing a script to get some usage statistics of packages on your system:

     ![Popularity contest question screen](images/g020/debian_vm_install_os_installer_package_manager_popularity_contest.webp "Popularity contest question screen")

-    Choose whatever you like here, although bear in mind that the security restrictions you'll have to apply in a later chapter to this Debian VM system may end blocking that script's functionality.
+    Choose whatever you like here, although bear in mind that the security restrictions you will have to apply in a later chapter to this Debian VM system may end blocking that script's functionality.

-33. After another loading bar, you'll reach the `Software selection` screen:
+33. After another loading bar, you reach the `Software selection` screen:

     ![Software selection screen](images/g020/debian_vm_install_os_installer_software_selection.webp "Software selection screen")

-    You'll see that, by default, the installer is setting the VM to be a graphical environment.
+    You can see here that, by default, the installer is setting the VM to be a graphical environment.
 Since your VM is going to be the basic template for server VMs, you only need enabled the two last options (`SSH server` and `standard system utilities`).
-Change the options here to make them look like below and then press `Continue`.
+Change the options here to make them look like below and then press `Continue`:

     ![Software selection changed to enable minimum server options](images/g020/debian_vm_install_os_installer_software_selection_changed.webp "Software selection changed to enable minimum server options")

-34. Another progress windows will show up and the installer will proceed with the remainder of the software installation process:
+34. Another progress windows shows up and the installer will proceed with the remainder of the software installation process:

     ![Installation progress bar](images/g020/debian_vm_install_os_installer_executing_installation.webp "Installation progress bar")

-35. After finishing the software installation, the installer will ask you if you want to install the GRUB boot loader in the VM's primary storage drive:
+35. After finishing the software installation, the installer asks you if you want to install the GRUB boot loader in the VM's primary storage drive:

     ![GRUB boot loader installation screen](images/g020/debian_vm_install_os_installer_grub_boot_loader.webp "GRUB boot loader installation screen")

     The default `Yes` option is the correct one, so just press `Enter` on this screen.

-36. Next, the installer will ask you on which drive you want to install GRUB:
+36. Next, the installer asks you on which drive you want to install GRUB:

     ![GRUB boot loader installation location screen](images/g020/debian_vm_install_os_installer_grub_boot_loader_disk.webp "GRUB boot loader installation location screen")